marwey/ha-3tier-app-workshop/content/introduction/lab1.md

 ### Create a new Virtual Private Cloud (VPC)

-As a starting point for the workshop you will need to login to your AWS account, select the region of your choice and create a new VPC using the following settings:
+As a starting point for the workshop you will need to login to your AWS account, select the region of your choice and create a new VPC.

+To do this click on **Your VPCs** on the left hand side of the console and click **Create VPC**.
+Enter a name for your VPC and a CIDR range such as the one below.
+When you're fiinished click **Create**.

 ![Figure 1 - Create a new VPC](/images/figure1.png)

 ### Create public and private subnets in the new VPC